-In this Python tutorial, we will write a Python program for face and eye detection using OpenCV.
+In this Python tutorial, learn to write a Python program for face and eye detection using OpenCV.
 OpenCV supports algorithms that are related to machine learning and computer vision.
 In addition, OpenCV offers support to many programming languages such C++, Java, and of course, Python.
 Platforms that OpenCS is available on are Android, iOS, Linux, OS X, and Windows.
 For this tutorial, I will be implementing the on Windows operating system with PyCharm.

 What is OpenCV-Python